magetop/magento2-delivery-date/README.md

 # Magento 2 Delivery Date Extension by MageTop

-**Delivery Date** is a great plugin allows your customers to choose any date that is after the current date for their order delivery at the checkout page.
+**Magento 2 Delivery Date Extension** is a great plugin allows your customers to choose any date that is after the current date for their order delivery at the checkout page.

 ## Highlight features